Tom-or-Thomas/wrap-it-up/README.md

 - [ ] Identify method for hosting application.
 - [ ] Add tests
 - [ ] Add pre-commit hook to check linting
+- [ ] Update API to work for any channel that is compatible.
+- [ ] Update API to fetch the number of messages specified

 ## Stretch Goals